TRAINING GRANTS

 "Improving public health surveillance of Onchocerca lupi through increased host and vector screening"

-Chandler Roe, MS
+Chandler Roe, PhD, MS

 "This grant has allowed me to conduct a research project I have wanted to do for the last ten years.
 This project is now a chapter in my dissertation and I will be able to work on this understudied organism for the duration of my career."

-The Sahl lab focuses on the genomics of infectious disease agents.
-They develop new bioinformatics approaches to answer questions on emerging antimicrobial resistance mechanisms, pathogenesis, and phylogeography.
-The Sahl lab also apply these methods to biowarfare agents in order to provide optimized diagnostics for early detection and targeted interventions.
+The Sahl Lab focuses on the genomics of infectious disease agents.
+The research team develops new bioinformatics approaches to answer questions on emerging antimicrobial resistance mechanisms, pathogenesis, and phylogeography.
+The Sahl Lab also apply these methods to biowarfare agents in order to provide optimized diagnostics for early detection and targeted interventions.
 Their work has application to the public health community as well as the biodefense community focused on protecting our deployed troops.

 "Culex tarsalis insecticide resistance"

-Billy Mortola, BS
+Billy Mortola, MS

 "This was a wonderful opportunity that allowed me to be apart of research in a growing and important field of study as well as help me to further my education."